Exploring Dynamic Context for Multi-path Trajectory Prediction: Experiments

 \subsection{Results}

 The experimental results from different methods including our ablative models reported on the Trajnet leader-board are listed in Table~\ref{tb:results}.
-We can see that DCENet reports new state-of-the-art performance and the ablative models also have comparable performances compared to the previous works.
+Without ground truth trajectories, the single-path trajectory prediction was selected by the ranking mechanism.
+We can see that DCENet reported new state-of-the-art performance and the ablative models also had comparable performances compared to the previous works.

-First, by comparing to the Baseline, both DCENet w/o DMs and Ind-TF have much better results, and DCENet w/o DMs is slightly better (0.7760m vs. 0.7765m) in the average score and FDE but a little inferior in ADE than Ind-TF.
-Considering both models only use observed trajectories as input, it indicates that our method (self-attention + LSTM encoder/decoder) explores a better spatial-temporal context than Transformer.
+First, by comparing to the Baseline, both DCENet w/o DMs and Ind-TF had much better results, and DCENet w/o DMs was slightly better in the average score and FDE but a little inferior in ADE than Ind-TF.
+Considering both models only use observed trajectories as input, it indicates that our method (self-attention + LSTM encoder/decoder) explored a better spatial-temporal context than Transformer.
 Furthermore, Ind-TF utilizes BERT, a heavily stacked Transformer structure and must be pre-trained on an external large-scale dataset, while DCENet does not require it.
-The results of DCENet w/o DMs proves that its superior performance is not because we use more information (dynamic maps).
+The results of DCENet w/o DMs indicates that its superior performance is not because we used more information (dynamic maps).

-Second, by comparison between the Baseline and S-LSTM we can see that our Baseline model is significantly better.
-The only difference between them is that our Baseline is CVAE-based and generates multiple trajectories.
+Second, by the comparison between the Baseline and S-LSTM, our Baseline model was significantly better.
+The difference between them is that our Baseline is CVAE-based and generates multiple trajectories.
 It indicates that the future motion of humans is of high uncertainty, and predicting a set of possible trajectories is better than only predicting a single one.
-It also proves the effectiveness of the trajectory ranking methods (see Sec.~\ref{subsec:ranking}), which is used to select the most-likely trajectory from the multiple predictions.
-Our Baseline also outperforms S-GAN significantly, which is also a generative model for multiple trajectories prediction.
+It also demonstrates the effectiveness of the trajectory ranking methods (Sec.~\ref{subsec:ranking}), which was used to select the most-likely trajectory from the multiple predictions.
+Our Baseline outperformed S-GAN significantly, which is a generative model for multiple trajectories prediction.

 Third, interestingly, Trans.
 En\&De that adopts the Transformer encoder and decoder in our framework did not achieve improved performance compared to DCENet.
-This phenomenon proves that our self-attention + LSTM encoder/decoder structure explores better dynamic context between agents than Transformer encoder/decoder in terms of trajectory prediction.
-The superior performance of Trans. w/o DMs against Ind-TF also confirms that.
+This phenomenon indicates that our self-attention + LSTM encoder/decoder structure explored better dynamic context between agents than Transformer encoder/decoder in terms of trajectory prediction.
+The superior performance of DCENet w/o DMs against Ind-TF has also confirmed that.